Life just gets better every day.

 Le Cordon Bleu Professional Culinary Management Program

-Le Cordon Bleu Diplôme Avançé de Gestion Culinaire is specifically geared to the international culinary industry.
+The focus of the Professional Culinary Management or the Le Cordon Bleu Diplôme Avançé de Gestion Culinaire is specifically geared to the international culinary industry.
 For those wishing to succeed within it, the knowledge and skills embedded in the Advanced Diploma complement the passion, drive and commitment required to reach the top professionally.

 This innovative Le Cordon Bleu two years & three months (2.3 years) culinary management Advanced Diploma offers comprehensive training in either Cuisine or Pâtisserie.
 Underpinned with 12 months of academic studies in the fundamentals of front line management, this course is considered a world leader in culinary education.